Children’s Anxious Minds Services (CAMS)

 to cope with whatever life throws at you’

-CAMS – Children’s Anxious Minds mental health services – can help if you:
+CAMS – Children’s and Young People Mental Health Services – can help if you:

 - Feel sad or like you don’t want to be here any more